-The fair value of interest rate swap agreements is determined using pricing models developed based on the London Interbank Offered Rate (LIBOR) and other unobservable market data.
+Effective July 1, 2022, the fair value of interest rate swap agreements is determined using pricing models based on the Secured Overnight Financing Rate (SOFR), which was adopted after the discontinuation of use of the London Interbank Offered Rate (LIBOR), and other unobservable market data.
 The value was determined after considering the potential impact of collateralization and netting agreements, and adjusted to reflect nonperformance risk of both the counterparty and the University.